Epidemiology: Occupational and Environmental

 - Reviewing new data: We regularly review new environmental data about PFAS exposures to better understand potential public health implications and recommend actions to reduce exposure and protect public health.

-Engaging with researchers: We continue to engage with researchers at the
+Engaging with researchers: We continue to engage with

-forefront of PFAS research to evaluate and integrate new health and toxicity information as it
+forefront of PFAS research to evaluate and integrate new health and toxicity

 - Coordinate with PFAS Testing Network researchers to better understand the extent of exposure from drinking water across our state and to reach out to local health departments to interpret water testing results.